amateur80lvl/lxcex/README.md

 A temporary solution I deployed within those containers is restricted network access for the main user and running all networking software as a different users.
 This software includes Firefox, Chromium, Mullvad, and Tor browsers, plus Thunderbird.
-Of course, some does support Wayland already but LXCex still has copy-pasting issues and it's a blocking factor to run them natively.
+Of course, some do support Wayland already but LXCex still has copy-pasting issues and it's a blocking factor to run them natively.

 Here's the setup, on the example of Firefox,